Common questions about locum tenens salary for physicians.

 As an individual independent contractor, locum tenens providers have more opportunity to claim work-related expenses than the typical employee, including travel, meals, housing, work tools and supplies, and continuing education.

 Locum tenens NPs and PAs working with CompHealth are not independent contractors.
 Rather, they are W-2 employees of the company.
 This allows them to receive benefits including medical, dental, unemployment, and 401(k).
-Click for more information about state taxes for NPs and PAs.
+Learn more about how locum tenens pay works for NPs and PAs.

 When and how are locum tenens paid?

 Locum tenens providers are paid directly by the locums company, rather than by the facility where they work the assignment.
 The timeframe and process vary by agency.
-For example, CompHealth providers enter their time through an online portal and are paid weekly via direct deposit.
+For example, CompHealth providers enter their time through the My CompHealth online portal and are paid weekly via direct deposit.

 How do healthcare staffing agencies make money?